-13. A traditional family structure in which male and female partners and their children live as an independent unit is known as a(n):
+- 13. A traditional family structure in which male and female partners and their children live as an independent unit is known as a(n): - a.
+Extended familyb.
+Binuclear familyc.
+Nuclear familyd.
+Blended family

 About two thirds of U.S. households meet the definition of a nuclear family.
-Extended families include additional blood relatives other than the parents.
+Extended families need additional blood relatives other than the parents.
 A binuclear family involves two households.
 A blended family is reconstructed after divorce and involves the merger of two families.